khongten001/tidykit-fp/docs/FAQ.md

 TidyKit uses two approaches to memory management:

-1. **Interface-based ARC:** When you see an `I`-prefixed type (e.g., `IMatrix`, `IJSONObject`), you're using automatic reference counting.
+1. **Interface-based ARC:** When you see an `I`-prefixed type (e.g., `IJSONObject`), you're using automatic reference counting.
 The object will be automatically freed when your variable goes out of scope or is assigned a different value.

 2. **Static utilities:** Functions like `TFileKit.ReadFile` don't return objects that need manual management.